Steven J. Szymanski

 Minimizing contract risks

 The way to manage risks is through written contracts.
-These contracts must assign each risk to the party best qualified to manage it (Figure 2).
+These contracts must assign each risk to the party best qualified to manage it (see Figure 2).
 All these contracts must work together without mismatches or conflicts.
-Several iterations of the contracts may be needed before all relationships and responsibilities between the parties are properly.
+Several iterations of the contracts may be needed before all relationships and responsibilities between the parties are properly integrated.

 The technology and operations sides of biogas projects deserve special attention because such projects have different risks than power generation using traditional fuels.
 This is mainly because fuel volume and quality can vary from source to source, from project to project, and even within the same project over time.